kr-matthews/cribbage/README.md

 See [enhancements](https://github.com/kr-matthews/cribbage/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) on GitHub.

-- Computer player functionality (currently they don't do anything and the game can't be played with them present).
 - Simple sound effects.
 - Allow sending of short (possibly predefined) messages, in addition to the automatic match logs.